RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Options.md

 #Enabled true / Disabled false - Debug mode for development printing debug information - Default value false
 AIRGEDDON_DEBUG_MODE=false

+#This option is still on beta-testing only available for future v9.20
+#Available values: xterm, tmux - Define the needed tool to be used for windows handling - Default value xterm
+AIRGEDDON_WINDOWS_HANDLING=xterm
 ```
 ##### Important note.
-The last three options `AIRGEDDON_FORCE_IPTABLES`, `AIRGEDDON_DEVELOPMENT_MODE`and `AIRGEDDON_DEBUG_MODE` are special.
+These three options `AIRGEDDON_FORCE_IPTABLES`, `AIRGEDDON_DEVELOPMENT_MODE`and `AIRGEDDON_DEBUG_MODE` are special.
 Because their purpose is a special scenario or development, they are not present on menus to be modified.
 They can be set only modifying the `.airgeddonrc` file or using command line flags.